rpm-software-management/dnf-plugins-core/doc/repoquery.rst

 ``--qf <format>``, ``--queryformat <format>``
     Custom display format. ``<format>`` is a string to output for each matched package.
 Every occurrence of ``%{<tag>}`` within is replaced by corresponding attribute of the package.
 List of recognized tags can be displayed by running ``dnf repoquery --querytags``.

+``--repofrompath <repo>,<path/url>``
+    Specify a path or url to a repository (same path as in a baseurl) to add to the repositories for this query.
+This option can be used multiple times.
+    If you want to view only the packages from this repository combine this with --repo.
+The repo label for the repository is specified by <repo>.

 ``--requires``
     Display capabilities that the package depends on.
 Same as ``--qf "%{requires}``.